Skip to main content

 • Use the mopro create command from the mopro CLI to generate ready-to-use templates for your desired framework (e.g., Swift, Kotlin, React Native, or Flutter).

-• If you already have a mobile app or prefer to manually integrate the bindings, follow the iOS Setup and/or Android Setup sections.
+• If you already have a mobile app or prefer to manually integrate the bindings, follow the iOS Setup, Android Setup, React Native Setup and/or FLutter Setup sections.

 • If you find that some functionality is still missing on mobile, you can refer to the Customize the Bindings section to learn how to expose additional functions using any Rust crate.